 • To be able to have a conversation in a wide variety of daily situations through class activities like role-play, games, etc.;

-‘Genki II – Second Edition’ Japan Times, Lessons 13 to 18
+‘Genki II – Third Edition’ Japan Times, Lessons 13 to 18

 • 77 Kanji introduction.